M1Parry/Automata-Explorer/README.md

-Playing around with Automata theory
+Playing around with Automata theory and WebAssembly